-Your adorable new puppy is finally home, frantically romping around your house with absolutely no idea where there are!
+You have bought your new puppy, and it is finally home romping around your house!
 They have likely had a few accidents, chewed up some shoes, and kissed a lot of noses.

-But, now what?
 The first week home with your new puppy can be overwhelming, to say the least.
-These tips will help you and your dog adjust like a pro:
+These tips will help you and your dog adjust like a pro.

 Visit The Vet